adopt-liveview/adopt-liveview/priv/pages/2024/04-09-function-component-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

-The only change happened in our `<.button>`.
-We added the [`render_slot/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#render_slot/2) function by passing an assign `@inner_block`.
-The assign in question is automatically defined in components and is of the slot type, as the HTML passed within your `<.componente>` is called.
-From now on, anything sent within `<.button>` will be rendered there.
+The only change that happened in our `<.button>` was that we added the [`render_slot/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#render_slot/2) function by passing an assign called `@inner_block`.
+This assign is automatically defined in components and called a `slot` type and contains the HTML inside your `<.component>`.
+From now on, anything written inside `<.button>` will be rendered there.

 ## Customizing components with attributes

 Originally each button had its own color whereas now they all have the same style.
-We can customize our buttons using passed assigns.
+We can customize our buttons using assigns passes as attribute.
 Create and run `custom_button_colors.exs`:

 ```elixir
 Mix.install([